 The human head weighs 4kg on average.
 If your head is not in correct alignment, for example, due to slouching or forwarded head posture, your cervical spine will have difficulties holding up the extra weight, due to the additional stress placed on the muscles and strain on your back and neck.
 In the long run, you may start getting neck pain, back pain and headaches or migraines.

-If you need to find out more about how our Integrated Pain-X™ (IPX™) System can help with your Headache, Call us now at 6438 2900 and get a FREE comprehensive Top-to-Toe Body Analysis worth $80! (terms and conditions apply)!!
+If you need to find out more about how our Integrated Pain-X™ (IPX™) System can help with your Headache, Call us now at 6438 2900 and get a FREE Body Analysis + Consultation worth $120! (terms and conditions apply)!!

 Long hours of hunching over the computer and poor working ergonomics will cause rounded shoulders and forwarded head posture, which gives rise to neck pain, shoulder pain, as well as head pain as they fall along the cervical spine.
 Long-term hunching of the back will also lead to shortness of breath and heart palpitations as it can congest your chest, lungs and thoracic area which is the rib cage and the upper spine area.
 Poor posture causes pain in these areas as well.